a miniature ship 110 affordable hotels in Belfast

 Ibis is a French brand of budget hotels located across Europe.
 The hotel chain, owned by Accor, overseas the Ibis Styles and Ibis Budget properties, both ideal for tourists who don’t want to spend a fortune on accommodation.

-2. The Maldron City Centre Hotel
+2. The Maldron Hotel Belfast City

 You’ll be minutes away from the Grand Opera House, Belfast City Hall, Victoria Square, the Cathedral Quarter, the SSE Arena, and of course Titanic Belfast.